bradjones1/cdn/README.txt

 ------
 Wim Leers ~ http://wimleers.com/

-This module was written as part of the bachelor thesis of Wim Leers at Hasselt University.
+Version 1 of this module (for Drupal 6) was written as part of the bachelor thesis of Wim Leers at Hasselt University.